-In principle, CSGDC could send automated dispatch signals directly to generators based on real-time market cleared quantities.
+In principle, CSGDC could send automated dispatch signals directly to generators based on realtime market cleared quantities.
 The provincial dispatch centres add an unnecessary layer of complexity.
 Even if the provincial dispatch centres are responsible for sending dispatch signals to generators, CSGDC can still set penalties for non-compliance with real-time dispatch signals to ensure that its real-time dispatch instructions are physically binding.
 Even if the provincial dispatch centres are still responsible for final balancing within 15-minute intervals, there should be a limited number of situations (e.g., multiple contingency events) in which provincial dispatch centres would need to change the CSGDC's real-time dispatch beyond what could be managed through provincial AGC systems.
 CSGDC's market rules should explicitly clarify what these situations are and require provincial dispatch centres to document any situation in which they override CSGDC's dispatch instructions.
-Ideally, emergency dispatch instructions should come from CSGDC rather than the provincial dispatch centres to regional dispatch and control were a key driver behind the development of regional transmission organisations (RTOs) in the U.S.
+Ideally, emergency dispatch instructions should come from CSGDC rather than the provincial dispatch centres.
+The reliability benefits of regional dispatch and control were a key driver behind the development of regional transmission organisations (RTOs) in the U.S.

 The Rules do not state explicitly that real-time settlement will be based on metered supply and demand.
 Metered real-time settlement at real-time prices aligns market prices (incentives) and system control (reliability), giving generators an incentive to be available when needed and to follow the system operator's instructions.
-For instance, a generator that needs to be dispatched for emergency reasons within the dispatch interval or a generator that is providing regulation energy could not have done better by withholding energy from the realtime energy market and getting paid for providing energy or other services within the dispatch interval.
-The market rules should ideally clarify that metered energy is the basis for final settlement and that all deviations from schedules cleared in day-ahead markets will be settled at real-time prices.
+For instance, a generator that needs to be dispatched for emergency reasons within the dispatch interval or a generator that is providing regulation energy could not have done better by withholding energy from the real-time energy market and

 17 As long as prices are aligned with reliability needs, self-dispatch is generally not an issue: generators have an incentive to operate in line with system needs.
-However, in CAISO's case, generators discovered that they could influence real-time prices by withholding in both day-ahead and real-time and then overgenerate (i.e., generate in excess of dispatch instructions) in real-time at higher prices.
+However, in CAISO's case, generators discovered that they could influence real-time prices by withholding in both day-ahead and real-time and then over-generate (i.e., generate in excess of dispatch instructions) in real-time at higher prices.
 India's deviation settlement mechanism (DSM), which is a system of penalties and rewards tied to system frequency, was intended to address self-generation issues in a multi-state (regional and now national) electricity system.